 This depends entirely on your situation.
 From my experience serving families across Virginia, Maryland, and DC, here’s what I typically see:

-Fruit flies cause the biggest food contamination concerns in kitchens.
-They can carry bacteria like Salmonella and E. coli, making them a health issue beyond just being annoying.
+Fruit flies cause the biggest food contamination worries in kitchens.
+They can carry bacteria like Salmonella and E. coli, making them a health concern, not just a nuisance.

 Fungus gnats become incredibly persistent in homes with many houseplants.
 They don’t pose health risks to people, but their larvae can damage plant roots and stunt growth.